Baanaaana/esp32-irk-finder/README.md

 ## Requirements

 - ESP32 development board
-- PlatformIO (VS Code extension recommended)
 - iPhone for testing
+- PlatformIO (only needed if building from source)

+## Building from Source

-## Installing PlatformIO
+### Installing PlatformIO

-PlatformIO is required to build and upload the firmware.
+PlatformIO is required to build the firmware from source.
 Choose one of these installation methods:

 ### Option 1: VS Code Extension (Recommended)